Continue reading on DataGuidance with:

 8.7.
 Right not to be subject to automated decision-making

-Any person shall have the right to request for the annulment, in whole or in part, of any individual decision which produces legal effects concerning their rights and freedoms, and which is based solely on automated processing of data intended to evaluate certain personal aspects relating to them, such as their performance at work, creditworthiness, conduct, or other similar aspects (Article 17(1) of the Law on Personal Data).
+Any person shall have the right to request for the annulment, in whole or in part, of any individual decision which produces legal effects concerning their rights and freedoms, and which is based solely on the automated processing of data intended to evaluate certain personal aspects relating to them, such as their performance at work, creditworthiness, conduct, or other similar aspects (Article 17(1) of the Law).
 However, a person may nevertheless be subject to automated decision-making if such decision is:

-- authorised by a law which also lays down measures to safeguard the data subject's legitimate interests; and
+• authorized by a law that also lays down measures to safeguard the data subject's legitimate interests; and

 8.8.
 Other rights